Pudding Monsters

 Pudding Monsters is a puzzle video game developed by ZeptoLab for iOS and Android in 2012, and for Nintendo Switch in 2022.
 It focuses on live clumps of pudding working to avoid being eaten by combining themselves into a monster to scare humans who want to eat them.

+On February 14th, 2026, Pudding Monsters was delisted from the App Store and the Google Play Store.

 Reception

-The Switch version received "generally favorable reviews", while the iOS version received above-average reviews, according to the review aggregation website Metacritic.
+The Switch version received "generally favorable reviews", while the iOS version received "mixed or average reviews", according to the review aggregation website Metacritic.